Getting an IRS Tax Lien Released

 The first way, obviously, is to pay the IRS the amount of back tax due on the lien.
 This can be via an IRS Payment Plan or through full payment.
 Federal Tax Liens come out by tax period so you may owe more than what is on the lien.
 You must be careful to ensure that your payment is applied to the period under federal tax lien or you could end up sending a big payment and still having a Federal Tax Lien.

 NOTE: it may be that paying the lien is not the best use of your money, especially if you know another IRS tax lien is on the horizon.
 This is a situation where professional guidance is essential and could save you thousands if not hundreds of thousands of dollars.
 In fact in some instances, like when a corporation receives a Federal Tax Lien or the Statue of Limitations to collect a tax debt is near, it may well be the worst use of your money.

 Make a settlement with the IRS and then pay the settlement.
 Sounds simple but the IRS does not engage in “Lets Make a Deal” so to reach a settlement with the IRS you must go through their “settlement” programs.
-These are the Offer in Compromise and the Penalty Abatement Request all of which are discussed at length in our Tax Solutions Tab.
+These are the Offer in Compromise and the Penalty Abatement Request all of which are discussed at length on each page.

 Wait for the Collection Statute Expiration Date to pass and the Federal Tax Lien will self-release or, more accurately, it should self-release.
 In practice you will probably still need to call the IRS to obtain copies of the release documents, ensure that they are filed with the proper county recorder's office, and notify the credit bureaus yourself.
 The IRS rarely releases liens after the statute of limitations has expired on their own -- you almost always have to do the leg-work yourself.